kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 ## Summary

-In this lab, you have ingested Data to Storage account, set up Synapse Workspace and produced Query Results in Our SQL Table.
+In this lab, you have uploaded the ingested Data in a Storage account, set up Synapse Workspace and produced Query Results in Our SQL Table.

 ### You have successfully completed the lab